BarbWire-1/curved-text/readme2.md

 !<div align="center">![set/call](doco/interface_table.png)</div>

-For more detailed information, please have a look at[installation and usage](doco/usage.md).

-(For detailed examples of usage and syntax, please have a look at the [syntax attachment](doco/snippets.md).)
+For more detailed information, see [installation and usage](doco/usage.md), detailed examples of usage and syntax at [syntax attachment](doco/snippets.md).

 ---